YangPiCui/ErgonomicVerticalKeyboard/EVK_v1.3/ElectronicsFirmwareAndSoftware/README.md

 Note #define DIODE_DIRECTION ROW2COL in config.h -- current flows from the positive Teensy pins into the matrix rows and out of the columns to the ground pin.

 ### 0. Rows
 I used a naked wire to connect the switches on each row together.
-I used hot glue for insulation against diodes.
 <img src="./Images/WireUpRows.jpg">

 ### 1. Columns
 The diodes need the black bar facing away from the key.
 The diode's black bar indicates its negative terminal.
+I used hot glue for insulation against naked wires.
 <img src="./Images/BothHandMatrices.jpg">